 Will you speak to my group in _____?

-I traveled and spoke in many places last year and have met some very wonderful people (South Carolina, Pennsylvania, New Jersey, Missouri, Texas, Minnesota, Iowa, and Tennessee), but honestly I am not a speaker and it is very stressful to travel and speak.
+I traveled and spoke in many places in 2015 and have met some very wonderful people (South Carolina, Pennsylvania, New Jersey, Missouri, Texas, Minnesota, Iowa, and Tennessee), but honestly I am not a speaker and it is very stressful to travel and speak.
 And, when I travel I don’t get much blogging done, which I think is more important for the overall cause.

-I did travel (6200 miles on my car!) this summer simply to see for myself many of the cities I’ve been writing about and to meet some of our wonderful patriots.
+I did travel (6200 miles in my car!) in the summer of 2016 simply to see for myself many of the cities I’ve been writing about and to meet some of our wonderful patriots.
 We held small gatherings where I mostly listened and we strategized, but that was very different than a formal (stressful!) speaking engagement.

 If you contact me, I will be giving you the names of a couple of people knowledgeable about the Refugee Admissions Program who might be willing to travel (but be prepared to pay expenses and an honorarium, we don’t have the money in our movement as the other side has!).